 A new service lets you charge your phone battery on the go.

-At Springwise, we often come across innovations based on providing a unique service.
-These have included a concierge service that specialises in hard-to-find items and personalised nutrition labels.
-A new innovation seeks to answer the question of what to do when a phone battery dies while you are out and about.
-London-based startup ChargedUp have developed a network of vending stations where, for a small fee, users can borrow portable power banks.
+Spotted: At Springwise, we often come across innovations based on providing a unique service.
+These have included a concierge service that specialises in hard-to-find items, and personalised nutrition labels.
+A recent innovation seeks to answer the question of what to do when a phone battery dies while you are out and about.
+London-based startup, ChargedUp, have developed a network of vending stations where, for a small fee, users can borrow portable power banks.

 The entire ChargedUp network runs on green energy, provided by a partnership with renewable energy company Ecotricity.
 To prevent people from taking a ChargedUp battery and not returning it, each battery has its own ID chip, and can be linked to individual users.
 Users can also purchase a ChargedUp battery outright for 30 GBP.
 This fee includes access to the chargers for one year.